sanjanabintaazad/codepath/README.md

 #### Vulnerability 1: Cross-Site Scripting (XSS)

 - [x] Description:
-  - By putting the following malicious javascript in the feedback section under the Contact page and submitting it, an XSS exploit has been created.
+  - By putting the following malicious javascript in the feedback section under the "Contact" page and submitting it, an XSS exploit has been created.
  `<script>alert('SANJANA AZAD found the XSS!');</script>`
   - When an user is logged in and goes to view the feedbacks, the user will see all the XSS being executed.